Learn how to create a non-toxic bedroom by purifying the air and buying safer products.

 RELATED: Affordable Non-Toxic Mattresses

-Natural Fiber Bedding
+3.)
+Use Natural Fiber Bedding

-Since we’re spending one-third of our lives in bed, we should make sure the bedding we are sleeping in is not only cozy, but safe.
+Since we spend one-third of our lives in bed, we should make sure the bedding we are sleeping in is not only cozy, but safe.
 Conventional bed-sheets often contain chemical residues – either from pesticides sprayed on cotton or from plastics used in polyester.
-Some sheets are also treated with chemicals to make them stain or wrinkle resistant.
-Pillows are often synthetic and are sometimes treated with chemical flame retardants.

 Here are some better bedding alternatives: